b0b3000/Professional-Computing-SES-Live-Search-Tracking/Documentation/userinterface_documentation.md

 # STT User Interface Documentation

 This document is a user manual, with step-by-step guides on how to use the interface including: log in steps, navigation through tabs, retrieving and viewing data.

+## User Manual

+We will write this nearing the end of Sprint 3, when the user interface has been finalised.